vaughanknight/JsonClassGen/README.md

 # JsonClassGen
-Command line wrapper around the fantastic json2csharp library.
+Command line wrapper around the fantastic json2csharp library to generate C# code.

 Adds batch support via config file.
 Nearly 100% fleshed out, but feel free to contribute as it's pretty close but is doing all the bits I need for now.